noble-g/Danny-s-Diner/README.md

 GROUP BY s.customer_id
 ;
 ```
+the phrase *for each member* indicates we should group by customer_id after inner joining the requred tables.
+We applied the functions `count()` on `product_id` and `sum()` on `price`to obtain the total number of items and total amount respectively after which we joined all the tables in the schema
 ![Total amount spent before joining](https://github.com/noble-g/Danny-s-Diner/blob/main/wk1%20-%20Danny's%20diner/result%20pics/no%208.png)

 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?